be-oi/beoi-contest-platform/README.md

 This platform is a fork from the [French Beaver Contest](https://github.com/France-ioi/bebras-platform).

-## Deploper deployment (local)
+## Developer deployment (local)

 You can use the local `Dockerfile` and docker-compose file to run the platform locally to setup the platform together with a database.
-In short, you should be able to run the projet via:
+In short, you should be able to run the project via:

     docker-compose build
     docker-compose up

 Then the service should run on your Docker port 80.

+* If you cannot connect, you might need to change the site's IP address configuration to whichever address docker assigns to your VM: amend `config/config_dev.php` and replace the IP addresses.
+Docker-machine default IP is often `192.168.99.100`.
+* To avoid mounting errors in Docker for Windows, the repo should be on the same drive as the Docker installation (e.g. `C:`).
+Also remove the `volumes` section in file `docker-compose.yml`.
+Run the commands above after navigating to the repository directory in Docker Quickstart Terminal.

 ## Production deployment